 Suzuki went from strength to strength with production of reliable large four-stroke and two-stroke engines.
 By the early 80s, the Suzuki GS range had become synonymous with power and reliability.

 Bennetts has over 85 years experience in motorcycle insurance.
-By tailoring your needs, we can source the best possible insurance quote for the Suzuki of your choice.
+By establishing your needs, we can search our panel of insurers for our best possible insurance quote for the Suzuki of your choice.
 Whether this includes added protection of European cover, legal cover costs or manageable payment terms, we will strive to supply the right insurance for you.

 Bennetts understands we are all individuals and our motorcycles are one of our most cherished assets.
-This is why we don’t underline our customers as generic groups – we use the services of eight leading insurance underwriters and a wide-reaching range of insurance schemes and benefits – all tailored to suit you and your bike.
+This is why we don’t underline our customers as generic groups – we use the services of seven leading insurance underwriters and a wide-reaching range of insurance schemes and benefits.

 www.suzukicycles.org/ – one man’s collection of all things Suzuki throughout the years.
 Brochures, specifications, dates and oddball models.